-Student Counseling and Psychological Services now offers Animal Assisted Therapy services.
-Our therapy dog, Moose, joined SCPS during the summer of 2015 and is available to work with students by joining individual sessions, group sessions, and through campus outreach events.
+Student Counseling & Psychological Services offers Animal Assisted Therapy services.
+Our first therapy dog, Moose, joined SCPS during the summer of 2015.
+Our second therapy dog, Nessie, joined SCPS the summer of 2019.
+They are available to work with students by joining individual sessions, group sessions, and through campus outreach events.
 Below are some answers to frequently asked questions.

-Join Moose every Wednesday at 8 am for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
-You can find Moose and his handler on the concourse outside the Student Center’s Starbucks.
-Dr. Moose knows how important exercise is to one’s mental health.
-You’ll also have the opportunity to pet the softest ears of any dog alive!
+During the Summer 2019 Semesters, join Dr. Moose on Mondays at 7 am for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
+You can find Dr. Moose and a couple of his Student Counseling & Psychological Services handlers on the concourse outside the Student Center’s Starbucks.
+Dr. Moose knows how effective exercise can be in positively affecting mental health.
+When Dr. Moose is mov’in, he’s a happy, happy dog.
+You’ll also have the opportunity to pet his very soft ears!

 What is Animal Assisted Therapy?

-How do I sign up to work with Moose?
+How do I sign up to work with Moose or Nessie?

-Moose is available to join sessions for clients at SCPS.
-If you are interested in having Moose join your counseling session, discuss this interest with your counselor.
-Together, you and your counselor can decide if adding Moose to your sessions will be beneficial at this time.
-You will be asked to sign a release before you can have Moose join your counseling sessions.
+Moose and Nessie are available to join sessions for clients at SCPS.
+If you are interested in having Moose or Nessie join your counseling session, discuss this interest with your counselor.
+Together, you and your counselor can decide if adding Moose or Nessie to your sessions would be beneficial.
+You will be asked to sign a release before you can have Moose or Nessie join your counseling sessions.
 Students under the age of 19 will have to get this release signed by a parent or guardian.

-If you and your counselor determine that AAT would be beneficial, Moose will be able to join your sessions as he is available.
-Appointments with Moose are booked in advance, but if he isn’t feeling well or is otherwise unavailable, he may not be able to join your session.
+If you and your counselor determine that AAT would be beneficial, Moose or Nessie will be able to join your sessions as they are available.
+Appointments with Moose and Nessie are booked in advance, but if they aren’t feeling well or are otherwise unavailable, they may not be able to join your session.

-Moose is never off leash at SCPS and is kept out of common areas like the lobby.
-Moose sometimes spends time behind the front desk or in counselor’s offices, so please be aware you may see him as you check in or walk to your counselor’s office.
-If you have concerns about Moose being at SCPS while you visit, please let our front office staff or your counselor know so we can make every effort to make your visit to SCPS comfortable.
+Moose and Nessie are rarely off leash at SCPS and are kept out of common areas like the lobby.
+Moose and Nessie sometimes spend time behind the front desk or in counselor’s offices, so please be aware you may see them as you check in or walk to your counselor’s office.
+If you have concerns about Moose or Nessie being at SCPS while you visit, please let our front office staff or your counselor know so we can make every effort to make your visit to SCPS comfortable.

 Contact Dr. Hankes at (334) 844-5123.